You can use the navigation bar to view and access our current research projects:

 - Sleep Onset and Insomnia project.
 See CogSci Apps Corp.’s mySleepButton.com and Luc P. Beaudoin’s SFU project page on insomnia.
 The core of this is Beaudoin’s somnolent information processing theory,

 - Significant improvements to a name mnemonic system, future tests of its effectiveness, software implementation, and an explanation of why it works,

 - The Zest of Brel project, and

-- Developing Oneself with Fiction and Other Forms of Art of Others (Meta-effectiveness via Art).
+- Learning from Fiction and Other Forms of Art.

 Most of these projects involve infinitely complex problems where progressive problem solving would never end.
 We like that.

 You might wonder: how can one pursue so many projects?
 Isn’t one supposed to be hyper-focused in order to be successful?
 Well, that depends on your definition of success.
 Darwin addressed a very large set of interrelated problems.
 It was a long time before he published his integrative theory of evolution.
 The key to the riddle is this: addressing selectively chosen, highly informative and interrelated problems, in a theoretically deep manner, with an ambitious view to building important knowledge.
 We are not concerned with short-term “success” as others may measure it, nor with the academic impact factor —at least not as measured in our lifetime.
 Call our attitude an example of the French influence, exemplified by Rostand’s Cyrano de Bergerac and Jacques Brel, if you will.

 “We” here refers to CogZest, which is mainly the work of its founder, Dr. Luc P. Beaudoin.
 He is also part of R&D teams inside and outside academia who contribute towards our objectives.

 CogZest spun off CogSci Apps Corp. in 2014, at which point it sold its (software) intellectual-property portfolio to that company.
 Some of our projects are in collaboration with CogSci Apps Corp.